 - Register designs, patents and trademarks at the IP office.

--Buy the domains for your company names to secure your brand. and keep the renewal dates in your diary, your domain name registrar usually send you a reminder by email.
+-Buy the domains for your business name to secure your brand.
+Keep the renewal dates in your diary, your domain name registrar usually send you a reminder by email.

-- Mark your name or company name on all copies of your work along with the date and country.
+- Mark your name or business name on all copies of your work along with the date and country.

 Creative Commons License